Barr body: Role in cancer

-Reactivation of a Barr body is also possible, and has been seen in breast cancer patients.
-One study showed that the frequency of Barr bodies in breast carcinoma were significantly lower than in healthy controls, indicating reactivation of these once inactivated X chromosomes.
+Reactivation of a Barr body is possible, and has been observed in breast and ovarian cancer cells.
+One study showed that the frequency of Barr bodies in breast carcinoma was significantly lower than in healthy controls, indicating reactivation of previously inactivated X chromosomes.
+In breast cancer cell lines, a loss of the repressive histone mark H3K27me3 was observed on the inactive X chromosome, disrupting its silenced state and leading to the expression of genes that are typically repressed.
+This includes the bi-allelic expression of X-linked genes such as TBL1X and HDAC8, which may alter key pathways of transcriptional regulation, contributing to cancer pathogenesis.